Compare smart EV chargers and energy tariffs in the UK — July 2026

 Can I compare tariffs without changing my charger?

 Yes.
-If you already have a home charger, we can focus on tariff comparison and eligibility.
-If your charger is basic, we can also suggest ways to schedule charging more effectively.
+If you already have a home charger we can focus purely on tariff comparison and eligibility.
+If your charger is basic, we can suggest ways to schedule charging into the off-peak window more reliably.

 Is EnergyPlus whole-of-market?

 Yes — we help you compare across the market rather than pushing a single supplier or charger brand.
-Availability will always depend on your location and eligibility.
+Availability always depends on your location and eligibility.

 What homeowners tell us

-People usually come to EnergyPlus because they want clarity: which charger suits their driveway, and which tariff structure makes sense for their household.
+People usually come to EnergyPlus for clarity: which charger suits their driveway, and which tariff makes the most sense for their household in 2026.

 Homeowner, Greater Manchester

-“I didn’t realise tethered vs untethered would matter.
-The recommendation made the install location much more practical.”
+“I didn’t realise tethered vs untethered would matter, or that OCPP would keep me flexible.
+The recommendation made the install much more practical.”

 Homeowner, West Midlands